(link to Contents Page) The Crime Dossiers

 27 July 1939

 The fourth dossier, 'Herewith the Clues' was published in July 1939, and was to be the last.
-Feeling that new life needed to be breathed into the, by then, already rather stale dossier format, Wheatley and Links toyed for a while with the idea of presenting this mystery in a box rather than a folder.
+Wheatley and Links toyed for a while with the idea of presenting this mystery in a box rather than a folder.
 However, this was soon abandoned when they discovered that presented in this way, it would find itself placed in the games section of shops rather than onto the bookshelves.
-Production costs had also risen, and although this dossier included sixteen physical clues (to make up for their virtual complete absence in the previous one!), they were all stuck down onto a single page rather than distributed throughout the text, as was the custom previously.
-This, together with a very weak mystery and preposterous photographs of the suspects, that included Wheatley and Links themselves along with a variety of their upper class chums, condemned it to failure.
-The outbreak of war didn't help much either, and soon Hutchinson was remaindering them at 2/6, still without success.
-And although the remaining copies of 'Herewith the Clues' were finally sold off during the war at the inflated price of 7/6, the experiment was over.
+Production costs had also risen, and although this dossier included sixteen physical clues, they were all stuck down onto a single page rather than distributed throughout the text, as was the custom previously.
+Another difference was that this time Wheatley got some of his celebrity friends to pose for the photographs, giving both their fictional names and their real names under the illustrations.

 An amusing anecdote related by Wheatley in his autobiography, recounts an occasion when the publicity conscious Billy Butlin, approached him with the idea of using one of his holiday camps as a setting for another dossier.
 However, Wheatley felt that he could 'not see such characters as Sir Pellinore Gwaine-Cust or the Princess Marie-Lou disporting themselves in a Butlins Holiday Camp', and one can only guess with what tact he declined this lucrative offer.
 Frank Richards must have received a similar approach, but unlike Wheatley, accepted and readily packed Billy Bunter off to Butlins!